obrkn/prompts-searcher/README.md

 # Awesome ChatGPT Prompts Searcher
 https://prompts-searcher.vercel.app/

-This is visible and keywords searcher for [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts).
+This is a visible prompts searcher for [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) by keywords.
 When you use [ChatGPT](https://openai.com/blog/chatgpt), you can use this site to search for prompts.

 ## Languages and Tools